dtr-org/unit-e/doc/build-unix.md

- libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled) univalue    | Utility          | JSON parsing and encoding (bundled version will be used unless --with-system-univalue passed to configure) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.x)
+ libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled) univalue    | Utility          | JSON parsing and encoding (bundled version will be used unless --with-system-univalue passed to configure) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.x) hidapi      | Hardware support | Optional, allows working with hardware wallets such as the Ledger Nano S.

 For the versions used, see [dependencies.md](dependencies.md)